warden-protocol/wardenprotocol/docs/docs/develop-an-oapp-backend/implement-intents.md

 ## ISL syntax

-Do we need a separate article or a reference doc on this?
+Do we need a separate article or a reference docucment on this?

 ## Oracle